untra/polyglot/README.md

 This plugin requires gem `'listen', '>= 3.0.0'`.
 This shouldn't be a problem for most projects.

+Jekyll 3.0 already uses `listen (~> 3.0)`, so polyglot users can get away with using the 3.0 polyglot.rb file.

 ## Features
-This plugin stands out from other I18n Jekyll plugins
+This plugin stands out from other I18n Jekyll plugins.
 - automatically corrects your relative links, keeping your *french* vistors on your *french* website, even when content has to fallback to the `default_lang`.
 - builds all versions of your website *simultaneously*, allowing websites to scale efficiently.
 - provides the liquid tag `{{ site.languages }}` to get an array of your I18n strings.